BrunaMello/Scrumdinger/README.md

 Scrumdinger is a simple and intuitive iOS app designed to help teams effectively manage their Scrum meetings.
 With its sleek interface and user-friendly features, Scrumdinger streamlines the process of conducting Scrum ceremonies, ensuring teams stay organized, focused, and on track.

+## Video Demonstration

+Check out our [video demonstration](./RPReplay_Final1708170362.mp4) to see Scrumdinger in action!

 ## Features